suffolklibraries/lgc/content/collections/events/blank-page-gt-cornard-17-04.md

     content:
       -
         type: text
-        text: 'Join photographer Gillian Allard for this creative workshop for 10-16 year olds at Great Cornard Library.
-Create a unique time-lapse film by playing with photography and sound effects.
+        text: 'Join ceramic artist Emma Jayne Robertson for this creative workshop for 10-16 year olds at Great Cornard Library and create your very own clay bowl based on your favourite character or story!
 This workshop is part of '
       -
         type: text
         marks: